header home page link

 6MB 192kbps mp3

-Hey, Boyz is in 6/8 time, and so is that good old Kate Bush song "The Dreaming," so why not play them at the same time.
-Plus there's that whole, you know, "third-world" theme, with Kate singing about aboriginal Australians and stuff, perhaps someone smart could write an essay about all of this.
+ey, Boyz is in 6/8 time, and so is that good old Kate Bush song "The Dreaming," so why not play them at the same time?

 8MB 192kbps mp3

-This is my attempt at a remix of the new Jose Gonzalez track, "Killing For Love."
-Since I'm too dumb to make my own beats, I go steal them from other songs, in this case an atmospheric Cirez D electro track called "Horizons."
-There's actually some originally Party Ben bleeps and bloops in it as well.
-Neat.
-Fun.
+This was my attempt at a "remix" of the Jose Gonzalez track, "Killing For Love."
+This uses beats from a Cirez D electro track called "Horizons."
+There's actually some original Party Ben bleeps and bloops in it as well.

 "Tender Umbrella"